Keith Wood: Legacy

 Wood was inducted into the International Rugby Hall of Fame in 2005, and to the IRB Hall of Fame in 2014.

 Wood's total of 15 full international test tries was, at his international retirement, the record for a hooker, or indeed any player in the tight five.
 The previous record for international tries by hookers (or players at any position in the tight five) was 12, set by Sean Fitzpatrick of the New Zealand All Blacks.
-Wood's record has since been equalled for tight-five players by current USA front-rower Joe Taufete'e.
-Wood still holds the record for hookers, as Taufete'e to date has scored 14 tries as a hooker and one as a prop.
+Wood's record has since been beaten for tight-five players by current USA front-rower Joe Taufete'e.
+Taufete'e to date has scored 22 tries as a hooker and one as a prop.

 Media work

 Wood has appearances on the BBC as a regular pundit and in The Daily Telegraph as a freelance journalist.

 Personal life

 Wood used to play hurling, and was a member of the Clare GAA side that played in the inaugural Nenagh Co-op hurling tournament in 1988.
 In 2018, Wood opened a café and restaurant on the main street in his native Killaloe with business partner Malcolm Bell, called Wood & Bell.